Vatican City: Papal States

-Italian unification
+Under Italian rule (1871–1929)

-In 1870, the Pope's holdings were left in an uncertain situation when Rome itself was annexed by Italian forces, thus bringing to completion the Italian unification, after a nominal resistance by the papal forces.
-Between 1861 and 1929 the status of the Pope was referred to as the "Roman Question".
+In 1870 the pope's holdings were left in an uncertain situation when Rome was annexed by Italian forces, bringing to completion the Italian unification, after a nominal resistance by the papal forces.
+Between 1861 and 1929, the status of the pope of Rome was referred to as the "Roman Question".

 Italy made no attempt to interfere with the Holy See within the Vatican walls.
 However, it confiscated church property in many places.
-In 1871, the Quirinal Palace was confiscated by the King of Italy and became the royal palace.
+In 1871 the Quirinal Palace was confiscated by the king of Italy and became the royal palace.
 Thereafter, the popes resided undisturbed within the Vatican walls, and certain papal prerogatives were recognized by the Law of Guarantees, including the right to send and receive ambassadors.
-But the Popes did not recognize the Italian king's right to rule in Rome, and they refused to leave the Vatican compound until the dispute was resolved in 1929; Pope Pius IX (1846–1878), the last ruler of the Papal States, was referred to as a "prisoner in the Vatican".
+The popes did not recognize the Italian king's right to rule in Rome, and they refused to leave the Vatican compound until the dispute was resolved in 1929.
+Pope Pius IX (1846–1878), the last ruler of the Papal States, was referred to as a "prisoner in the Vatican".
 Forced to give up secular power, the popes focused on spiritual issues.

 Lateran treaties

 This situation was resolved on 11 February 1929, when the Lateran Treaty between the Holy See and the Kingdom of Italy was signed by Prime Minister and Head of Government Benito Mussolini on behalf of King Victor Emmanuel III and by Cardinal Secretary of State Pietro Gasparri for Pope Pius XI.
-The treaty, which became effective on 7 June 1929, established the independent state of Vatican City and reaffirmed the special status of Catholic Christianity in Italy.
+The treaty, which was ratified and took effect on 7 June 1929, established the independent state of Vatican City and reaffirmed the special status of Catholic Christianity in Italy.